Rietty/Moonshot/README.md

 * Keyframe length/interval (Int) - Milliseconds
 * Variable byte length (Short) - Probably encryption key information.
 * Encryption key (Indicated length, string, encoded in some manner) - Required to decrypt chunk + keyframe data.

+### Encryption Key
+Is a variable length given in the data header (seems to be 32 bytes usually.)
+Base64 encode this in order to come up with some new key that is probably used.